nileshkr17/backend-ai-notes/README.md

 # backend-ai-interview-notes

+If you find this useful, give it a ⭐ and follow — it helps others find this repo.
+Found a mistake or want to add a topic?
+Feel free to open a PR — all contributions are welcome.

+-nileshkr17

+---

 Complete interview prep for **Backend Java + AI/ML roles** — Java internals, Spring Boot, System Design, Security, DSA, and Generative AI engineering.

 ---